Agile HR is all about responding to human capital needs (at organizational, team, and individual levels) in a quick, positive, and engaging way.

-Instead of doing a routine and transaction-based employee life-cycle management coupled with general administration, HR leaders need to create integrated HR-Business solutions by focusing on individual competence and organizational work processes, as well as culture and climate.
-In today’s agile era, HR role cannot be limited to generalists and administrators.
+Instead of doing routine and transaction-based employee lifecycle management coupled with general administration, HR leaders need to create integrated HR-Business solutions by focusing on individual competence and organizational work processes, as well as culture and climate.
+In today’s agile era, the HR role cannot be limited to generalists and administrators.
 HRs need to acquire T-shaped capabilities – having an in-depth knowledge in any given HR function with the skills to work across different disciplines.

 As companies are shifting away from traditional hierarchies with command-and-control culture to an agile-centric way of operating in cross-functional teams, HR leaders and practitioners should step up to cross-collaborate with their peer leaders to create a coaching culture.

-21st century business is not solely about maximizing shareholder’s profits.
+21st-century business is not solely about maximizing shareholders’ profits.
 Long-term business success demands HR professionals and leaders to be people-centric.
-They need to put their people first and create value-driven solutions for internal customers (that is, employees), external customers and end-users.
+They need to put their people first and create value-driven solutions for internal customers (that is, employees), external customers, and end-users.

-The visual below outlines the key differences between Agile and traditional HR.
+The visual below outlines the key differences between Agile and traditional HR.HR.

-HR leaders and practitioners need to understand the essence of Agile HR that encompasses operations agility, people management agility and cultural agility.
+HR leaders and practitioners need to understand the essence of Agile HR that encompasses operations agility, people management agility, and cultural agility.

-Given the ever-changing world we are in, it is important to ensure that organizations are looking for talents that would help accelerate growth of the company.
-At the same time, talent acquisitions teams have to be trained to emphasize on reducing recruitment costs and creating deeper employee engagement.
-Recruitment and retention – supports one another through Cultural Agility.
+Given the ever-changing world, we are in, it is important to ensure that organizations are looking for talents that would help accelerate the growth of the company.
+At the same time, talent acquisition teams have to be trained to emphasize the reduction of recruitment costs and create deeper employee engagement.
+Recruitment and retention – support one another through Cultural Agility.

-The summer of 2015, had mostly been the hottest for the ING group, when they decided to shift their entire traditional method of operations to agile models.
+The summer of 2015, had mostly been hot for the ING group when they decided to shift their entire traditional method of operations to agile models.
 They still call their transformation journey ongoing, as it is all about continuous improvement.
 ING believed in minimizing bureaucracy and empowering people more.
 Every employee in the organization was put on “mobility”, and asked to reapply for positions within the “new” organization.
 The intense selection processes focused more on culture and mindset.
 Gradually the new people model was also created, with the agile performance management model in place.

 HR function includes many sub-functions like talent acquisition, performance management, learning & development, compensation & benefits, and above all, employee engagement.
-It is imperative for HR leaders and practitioners to take one-step at a time and begin the Agility movement for each of the sub-functions.
+It is imperative for HR leaders and practitioners to take one step at a time and begin the Agility movement for each of the sub-functions.
 A glimpse of Agile movement HR is available at Agile-HR Solutions

 To learn more about how Agile solutions in HR can be practiced in your organization, connect with us here.